Zer0JellyHub/Version-Player/README.md

 ### 📺 Series / Episodes

 Same logic as movies — episode versions must be in **the same season folder**.
+Or younamed it like u want it works fine too.

 Important: The episode number (e.g., `S01E05`) and title must match exactly.